mrbayat/igap-code-chalenge/README.md

 ## Folder Structure

-The project follows Onion Architecture, and the folder structure is designed to ensure the separation of concerns.
+The project follows **Onion Architecture**, and the folder structure is designed to ensure the separation of concerns.
 Here's a breakdown of the folder structure:

 ```sh